 MAC's strong relationships with members of Congress, trade associations, advocacy groups and state department heads can help when you need to set a meeting with anyone from the director of the Department of Corrections to a legislative chairman who is not from your district.

 4. COUNTY COMMISSIONERS' VOICES COUNT WITH MAC COMMITTEES

 MAC committees are made up of commissioners whose voices give shape to MAC's legislative direction and develop MAC's public policy platforms.

-All county commissioners are welcome to participate in one of MAC's five committees: Taxation and Economic Development, Human Services, Transportation, Judiciary and Public Safety, and Environmental.
+All county commissioners are welcome to participate in one of MAC's seven committees: Finance, General Government, Health and Human Services, Transportation, Judiciary and Public Safety, Environmental and Agriculture.

 5. MAC SERVICE CORPORATION PROVIDES COST SAVINGS AND SERVICES

 Members have access to the MAC Service Corporation services that cover everything from retirement benefits to workers' compensation.
 Not only do these programs save counties money, but in some regions they offer services that otherwise would not be available to county employees.

 MAC offers weekly legislative updates emails, and bimonthly newsletters and text alerts that provide updates to our members on the latest happenings at the State Capitol.
 In addition, members can download MAC's free appm, MICounties.

 If an issue is moving quickly and commissioners need to contact their legislators, MAC keeps members in the loop.

 7. MAC GETS APPOINTMENTS TO STATEWIDE COMMISSIONS AND BOARDS